prane-eth/SendAS/README.md

 # CyberSec_Project
 This contains the Cybersecurity project which is a part of a Hackathon.

-This project won 3rd rank (2nd runner up) in the Hackathon Tech Eden.
+This project won 3rd rank in the Hackathon Tech Eden.

 [Devfolio Link](https://devfolio.co/submissions/sendas-d94a)